manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 A list of fields that will be stored in the index but will be not indexed.
 Similar to [stored_fields](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#stored_fields) except when a field is specified in `stored_only_fields` it is only stored, not indexed and can’t be searched with fulltext queries.
 It can only be returned with search results.

 Value: comma separated list of fields that should be stored only, not indexed.
 Default is empty.
-Note, the fields listed in `stored_only_fields` should be also declared as `rt_field` (see below).
+Note, in case of a real-time index the fields listed in `stored_only_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).

+Note also, that you don't need to list attributes in `stored_only_fields`, since their original values are stored anyway.
+If to compare `stored_only_fields` to string attributes the former (stored field):
+* is stored on disk and doesn't require memory
+* is stored compressed
+* can be only fetched, you can't sort/filter/group by the value

+The latter (string attribute) is:
+* stored on disk and in memory
+* stored uncompressed
+* can be used for sorting, grouping, filtering and anything else you want to do with attributes.

 ### Real-time index settings: